appcypher/viper/NOTES.md

 - Philosophy

-    Viper has certain world-views that make the semantic analysis phase easier to understand and implement.
+    Viper has certain worldviews that make the semantic analysis phase easier to understand and implement.

-    - Every function, method and operator is seen as a normal function.
+    - A function, in Viper implementation parlance, is a regular function, a method, a closure or an operator.
     - Every object has a structure and classes are how we describe or classify those structures.
-We only think in terms of classes when an object's structure is a subset of a class's structure.
+We only think in terms of classes when we need to compare an object's structure with a class' blueprint structure.
-    - Inheritance / variance is an abstraction we only care about for validation purposes.
-Relationship between objects are only seen in terms of how similar their structure is.
+    - Inheritance / variance is an abstraction we only care about for validation/type-checking purposes.
+Relationship between objects are only seen in terms of how similar their structures are.
-    - Global variables are variables that persist outside for entirety of the program.
-Glabal variables include variables declared at the toplevel, class fields and variables froma parent scope referenced by a closure.
+    - Global variables are variables that persist throughout lifetime of the program.
+Global variables include typical global variables declared at the top-level, class fields and variables from a parent scope referenced by a closure.

 - Analysis artifacts

     - Scope tree

-        - Object end-of-lifetime list
+        - Object end-of-lifetime (EOL) list

-            Each scope contain a list of objects end-of-lifetime.
+            Each scope contain a list of objects' EOL.
-            Starting from the declaration scope, each object's end-of-lifetime point is adjusted as new references to it are encountered in the declaration scope or in a parent's scope.
+            Starting from the declaration scope, each object's EOL point is adjusted as new references to it are encountered in the declaration scope or in a parent's scope.

         - Type frames

             A type frame is created for each function.
-            This type frame holds information about the type flow in the function's scope.
+            This type frame holds a list of functions called in the function's scope.
-            To instantiate a type frame, we need to validate that the types used in the scope truly have an associated function instantiation.
+            To instantiate a type frame, we need to validate that the types in the scope truly have an associated function instantiation.
+An instantiation [shouldn't clone the AST](https://github.com/crystal-lang/crystal/issues/4864#issue-251536917).

-        - Type mro lists (C3 linearization)
+        - Type method resolution order (MRO) lists (C3 linearization)

         - Type instantiations

         - Function instantiations

-            Viper sees all operators and methods as functions.
-There is no difference at the semantic level.

 - Indices and Slices